opencog/destin/WindowsBuild.md

 Install SWIG
 ---------------
 * Download from http://www.swig.org/download.html, look for the windows prebuild executable http://prdownloads.sourceforge.net/swig/swigwin-2.0.11.zip
-* Extract everything to C:\swigwin-2.0.11 so you can find it's README and other files at C:\swigwin-2.0.11\README
+* Extract everything to C:\swigwin-2.0.11 so you can find it's README and other files at C:\swigwin-2.0.11\README.
+You will probably need to move up the nested
+C:\swigwin-2.0.11\swigwin-2.0.11 directory to C:\

 Install CMake